Washington State University Everett

 Washington State University Everett (WSU Everett) is a campus of Washington State University in Everett, Washington.
 The land-grant research university was founded in 1890 and the Washington State Legislature approved funding for WSU to expand to Snohomish County in 2011.
 The campus began with a 95,000-square foot building costing $64 million.
-The campus was founded in 2014, and courses began in the Fall of 2017.
+The campus was founded in 2014, and courses began in late 2017.

 History

 Prior to its establishment, regional administrators and politicians had been working to establish a 4-year university in Snohomish County for 23 years.
 Since 1941, the primary source of higher education in the county was Everett Community College, serving over 19,000 students annually.
 Washington State University's expansion into Everett aimed to train engineers for the local aerospace and high-tech industries, particularly in Snohomish, Island and Skagit counties.

 The campus officially opened in June 2017, with students beginning coursework in Fall 2017 Semester.
 WSU Everett recorded 222 enrolled undergraduate students for its Fall 2017 Semester, a 17.5% jump from the 189 enrolled the year prior.
 There is a 91.1 percent graduation rate.